-Most recently, Shelley was accepted into the Masters of Environmental Management Program at the Yale School of Forestry & Environmental Studies.
+Then Shelley was accepted into the Masters of Environmental Management Program at the Yale School of Forestry & Environmental Studies.
 Pace offers this four-year duel-degree program with Yale as a means for students who are focused on environmental law to take a more in depth look at environmental issues.
-She looks forward to beginning her studies in New Haven this fall!
-She will graduate in the spring of 2016 with a J.D. from Pace Law and a M.E.M. from Yale.
+She graduated in 2016 with a J.D. from Pace Law and a M.E.M. from Yale.
+Shelley practices law in the Bay Area of northern California.

 Spanish major, Environmental Studies minor